plblum/jivs/planning/ModelRules Design Overview.md

 * Shared configuration intended for both client and server
 * Business-owned configuration intended to be reused unchanged or extended by the UI

 The business layer may also own server-side pre-save logic in addition to the shared Jivs configuration.
-This part is outside of Jivs, but Jivs will report issues found if the server-side developer passes in IssueFound objects to `ValidationManager.addExternalIssuesFound()`.
+This part is outside of Jivs, but Jivs will report issues found if the server-side developer passes in IssueFound objects to `ValueHostsManager.addExternalIssuesFound()`.

 ### 7.2 UI Layer consuming or extending shared model rules